KulaginVladimir/Boron-films/README.md

 ## Sensitivity tests

-The robustness of the five-state solution with respect to the fixed trapping and detrapping kinetic prefactors can be tested by repeating the full fit for different values of `k0` and `p0`.
+The robustness of the five-trap solution with respect to the fixed trapping and detrapping kinetic prefactors can be tested by repeating the full fit for different values of `p0`, `D0`, `Ed`.

 To perform the sensitivity analysis, submit the Slurm array:
 ```bash